v3kt0r-87/VKD3D_LLVM-Mingw/README.md

-# vkd3d-proton
+# VKD3D_LLVM-Mingw

-vkd3d-proton is a fork of VKD3D, which aims to implement the full Direct3D 12 API on top of Vulkan.
+## This is a fork of VKD3D, built using latest LLVM/Clang
+VKD3D aims to implement the full Direct3D 12 API on top of Vulkan.
-The project serves as the development effort for Direct3D 12 support in [Proton](https://github.com/ValveSoftware/Proton).

-## Upstream

-The original project is available at [WineHQ](https://gitlab.winehq.org/wine/vkd3d).

 ## Priorities